grafana/agent/docs/sources/flow/setup/deploy-agent.md

 a single Agent can process all of the incoming metrics, logs, traces, and profiles.

-However, if the load on the Agents is big, it may be beneficial to process different telemetry signals in different sets of Agents:
+However, if the load on the Agents is big, it may be beneficial to process different telemetry signals in different deployments of Agents:
-* This provides bettor stability due to the isolation between processes.
+* This provides better stability due to the isolation between processes.
   * For example, an overloaded Agent processing traces won't impact an Agent processing metrics.
 * Different types of signal collection require different methods for scaling:
   * "Pull" components such as `prometheus.scrape` and `pyroscope.scrape` are scaled using hashmod sharing or clustering.